Our Board

 I first became interested in the Lipizzan breed back in 1988 when I began trimming and shoeing for June and Leonard Boardman at White Horse Vale in Washington State.
 I was so impressed with the feet and the temperaments of their Lipizzan horses!
 We brought our first mare home from WHV in 1989 (she is still with me at the ripe old age of 34!).
 I took over as Registrar from Melinda Suydam in 2010.
 While I no longer breed regularly, I ride two Lipizzans we bred on a regular basis.
 I practice Classical Dressage, enjoy trail riding, a bit of Working Equitation and have dabbled in several other pursuits.

-To contact a board member please contact the USLF office.
+To contact a board member please contact the USLF Office.